Zachbot168/ExcelAutomateScripts/README.md

 - **Works on All Sheets:** Applies the removal process to all worksheets within the workbook.

 This script is useful for cleaning up Excel files by removing unnecessary rows below critical headers such as "DEPARTURE" and "ARRIVAL", ensuring the data remains relevant and organized.

+### Adjust DATE and STATION Columns in Excel Sheets - "swapcolumns.py"

+This script uses the `openpyxl` library to ensure that the "DATE" and "STATION" columns are positioned correctly in all worksheets of an Excel workbook.
+Specifically, it ensures that "DATE" is in column A and "STATION" is in column B, swapping them if necessary.

+#### Features:
+- **Identifies Columns:** Searches for the columns containing "DATE" and "STATION" headers.
+- **Swaps Columns:** Ensures "DATE" is in column A and "STATION" is in column B, swapping the columns if needed.
+- **Works on All Sheets:** Applies the adjustments to all worksheets within the workbook.

+This script is useful for ensuring that critical columns like "DATE" and "STATION" are correctly positioned in your Excel sheets, facilitating better data organization and consistency across all worksheets.